 - Custom concrete work can be expensive

-Laminate has fallen out of favor from its boomerang-patterned heyday in the 1950s, but there are still reasons to consider this inexpensive option.
+Laminate kitchen countertops have fallen out of favor from their boomerang-patterned heyday in the 1950s, but there are still reasons to consider this inexpensive option.

 - Among the least expensive options

 - Easy to install and can be changed frequently